CANTUS-Project/api/source/http_headers.rst

 headers only when no existing solution is sensible.

-The server SHOULD return a `400 Bad Request <https://tools.ietf.org/html/rfc7231#section-6.5.1>`_ response code for any Cantus-specific request headers that contain invalid values, rather than ignoring the invalid value and continuing.
+The server SHOULD return a `400 Bad Request <https://tools.ietf.org/html/rfc7231#section-6.5.1>`_ response code for any Cantus-specific request headers that contain invalid values.
+However, for a request header that does not apply to the requested resource (like :http:header:`X-Cantus-Page` for a "view" URL that will only return a single resource) the server MUST ignore the extraneous headers regardless of whether their value is valid.

 X-Cantus-Version
 ^^^^^^^^^^^^^^^^